Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Sterile neutrino constraints

 \section{Sterile neutrino constraints}

 There are several direct and indirect constraints on right-handed (sterile) neutrinos.
-Collider searches \cite{CMS:2018iaf,ATLAS:2019kpx} and studies of kinematical endpoints in nuclear decays typically require large mixing between active and sterile neutrinos.
-Such mixing cannot be realised within the type-I seesaw model and would require so large Yukawa couplings in the inverse and linear seesaw models that the sneutrino component would lead to overabundance in our scenario.
+Collider searches \cite{CMS:2018iaf,ATLAS:2019kpx} and studies of kinematical end points in nuclear decays typically require large mixing between active and sterile neutrinos.
+Such a mixing cannot be realised within the type-I seesaw model and would require so large Yukawa couplings in the inverse and linear seesaw models that the sneutrino component would lead to overabundance in our scenario.
 In addition, short baseline oscillation experiments rule out very light sterile neutrinos below a few eV \cite{RENO:2020hva}.

 The indirect constraints are more severe.
 Light sterile neutrinos are relatively long-lived.
 They decay to active neutrinos via $N\rightarrow 3\nu$ if no other channels are kinematically available.
-The consequences of this decay depend on the sterile neutrino lifetime.
+The consequences of this decay depend on the sterile-neutrino lifetime.
 If the lifetime is of the order of one second, the decays will produce active neutrinos carrying energies higher than those expected from the thermal distribution, which can have an impact on Big Bang nucleosynthesis (BBN) \cite{Ruchayskiy:2012si}.
 Successful BBN therefore requires the sterile neutrinos either to decay well before BBN, allowing neutrinos to thermalise, or to be sufficiently long-lived.

 If the sterile neutrinos have a lifetime longer than the age of the Universe, they constitute a (decaying) part of the dark matter.
-The dominant mechanism for sterile neutrino dark matter generation is oscillations between active and sterile neutrinos known as the Dodelson--Widrow mechanism \cite{Dodelson:1993je}.
-In this case, the relic density depends primarily on the sterile neutrino mass and the mixing angle between the active and sterile flavours.
-The relic density can be approximately given by \cite{Abazajian:2005gj,Dasgupta:2021ies}:
+The dominant mechanism for sterile-neutrino dark matter generation is oscillations between active and sterile neutrinos known as the Dodelson--Widrow mechanism \cite{Dodelson:1993je}.
+In this case, the relic density depends primarily on the sterile-neutrino mass and the mixing angle between the active and sterile flavours.
+The relic density can be approximately given by \cite{Abazajian:2005gj,Dasgupta:2021ies}

-where $m_{N}$ is the sterile neutrino mass and $\theta$ the mixing angle between the active and sterile neutrinos.
-The relic density depends rather mildly on model parameters since increasing the sterile neutrino mass leads to a smaller mixing angle.
+where $m_{N}$ is the sterile-neutrino mass and $\theta$ the mixing angle between the active and sterile neutrinos.
+The relic density depends rather mildly on model parameters since increasing the sterile-neutrino mass leads to a smaller mixing angle.